astridx/meinblog/content/posts/joomla/30joomla-frontend-editing.en.md

   - Joomla
 ---

 There are several reasons for allowing a user to edit in the frontend.
-One is that users find it more user-friendly.
+For one thing, users feel that working directly on the website is more user-friendly than logging into the backend.
 Or, it is important for an administrator not to release access to the administration area.
 Therefore, in the next step, we equip our component with the possibility to edit items in the frontend.<!-- \index{frontend editing} -->

 > For impatient people: Look at the changed programme code in the [Diff View](https://codeberg.org/astrid/j4examplecode/compare/t24b...t25)[^codeberg.org/astrid/j4examplecode/compare/t24b...t25] and copy these changes into your development version.